pjjajal/nlatents-gen-project/README.md

 - `models`: this folder contains model implementations.
     - `baselines` contains all baseline models from Neural Latents.
     - `ndt_mae` contains my transformer implementations.
 This is a mix of publicly available code and code I have written (either for this work or for other works).
 Publicly available code has the copyright and source at the top of the file (I apologize if I've missed anything).
+- `train.py` and `train_ssl.py` are training scripts at the top level.
+(They have gotten a bit messy and are need of a refactor.)

 ## Downloading Datasets
 Datasets should be downloaded to the `data` folder.
 The following snippet outlines how to do this: